ANAMCraft/ANAM-Support-Docs/articles/where-is-anam-craft-marketplace-available.md

   **A:** ANAM Craft Marketplace is available to wholesale buyers located in North America.

 - **Q: Where do the products ship from?**
-  **A:** Products ship directly from the vendors located in Ireland, Scotland, Wales, and the USA.
+  **A:** Products ship directly from the makers located in Ireland, Scotland, Wales, and the USA.

 - **Q: Does ANAM Craft handle the products?**
-  **A:** No, ANAM Craft does not physically handle or distribute the products; all transactions occur directly between buyers and vendors.
+  **A:** No, ANAM Craft does not physically handle or distribute the products; all transactions occur directly between buyers and makers.
 ---

 For more articles, visit our [Support Center](https://support.anamcraft.com).